CompAndSave/hugo-decap-cas/content/posts/print-only-hp-neverstop-laser-printer-series-can-help-you-save-money-up-to-140.md

 ---
-title: "Print-Only HP Neverstop Laser Printer Series Can Help You Save Money Up to 140%"
+title: Print-Only HP Neverstop Laser Printer Series Can Help You Save Money Up to 140%
 date: 2020-04-03T16:14:00.000Z
+authors: Amanda M
 slug: print-only-hp-neverstop-laser-printer-series-can-help-you-save-money-up-to-140
-description: "Print-Only HP Neverstop Laser Printer Series Can Help You Save Money Up to 140%"
 featured_image: /blog/images/archive/2020/04/796338-scaled.jpg
-authors: Amanda M
+description: Print-Only HP Neverstop Laser Printer Series Can Help You Save Money Up to 140%
+tags:
+  - brother laser printers
+  - print-only laser printer
+  - Print-Only laser printers
-tags: [brother laser printers,print-only laser printer,Print-Only laser printers,HP Neverstop Laser Printer Series,laser printer,laser printers]
+  - HP Neverstop Laser Printer Series
+  - laser printer
+  - laser printers
 ---
 | ![HP Neverstop being filled with HP Toner reload kit](/blog/images/archive/2020/04/796338-300x200.jpg)                                   |
 | ---------------------------------------------------------------------------------------------------------------------------------------- |
 | Image from [Global Newswire](https://www.globenewswire.com/news-release/2019/05/30/1856845/0/en/HP-Debuts-World-s-First-Toner-Tank.html) |

 The HP Neverstop Laser Printer allows for fast reload of toner and heavy print loads.
 It's perfect for users who have to print more than 500 pages a month.

 It is also said to save to up to 80% in HP toner.
 According to our calculations and comparisons, it can save up to 140% in its 5-year average lifespan.

 ## Calculating the Cost of Ownership